 A: Start by getting hands-on X-ray tech training which includes teaching you how to operate basic X-ray equipment, provide some patient care and perform typical medical office administrative duties.
 In addition to completing career training, UMA will help you prepare for certifications and/or license including the Basic X-Ray Machine Operator certification exam and the Certified Phlebotomy Technician exam.

-A: As a student enrolled in the UMA Basic X-Ray with Medical Office Procedures program you’ll take classes on equipment operations, radiation safety, the human body (anatomy), drawing blood (phlebotomy), electronic medical records and front office tasks.
+A: As a student enrolled in the UMA Basic X-Ray with Medical Office Procedures program you’ll take courses on equipment operations, radiation safety, the human body (anatomy), drawing blood (phlebotomy), electronic medical records and front office tasks.

 Q: Is there a difference between X-ray tech schools?